tracking-exposed/dashboard/README.md

 * `json` = outputs json data
 * `impression-count` = performs impression count instead of showing the whole data, sets to True or False

-##### How do i retrieve my id?
+##### How do i retrieve my authentication token?

-The easiest way to retrieve your unique id, right now, is to open your facebook profile in the browser where you installed the facebook.tracking.exposed extension.
-When you scroll the facebook wall, you will see a link with the name "Your Data".
-Follow that link, and look in your URL bar.
-Between two slashes (/) you will see an alphanumeric string.
-That string is your user id.
-It should be 40 characters long.
+1. you should have installed [fbtrex web-extension](https://facebook.tracking.exposed)
+2. you should have a valid facebook account, and use it with the browser where the fbtrex extension is installed
+3. click on "Your data" section, this would open an URL in your browser.
+4. the token is part of the URL, for a simple copy-paste, click on the tab "Control your data"

 ##### Usage

-The simplest way to produce a csv or json out of your data is to call the script (using the virtual environment):
+The simplest way to produce a csv or json out of your data is to call the script (from the virtual environment):
-`python3 app.py -c config/Name --csv` or `python3 app.py -c config/Name --json`
+`python3 src/app.py -c config/Name --csv` or `python3 app.py -c config/Name --json`

 If you want to produce impression count instead, you can do:
-`python3 app.py -c config/Name --png`
+`python3 src/app.py -c config/Name --png`

-You can read some helpful information by running `python3 app.py --help`.
+You can read some helpful information by running `python3 src/app.py --help`.

 ### If the installation fails